nikhilgoenkatech/AWS.XRayExporter/utils/README_deploy_xrayconnector.md

 ---

+## 🧭 Namespace-Based Deployment Strategy

+To support multi-region trace collection, the script now allows users to specify a **unique Kubernetes namespace** for each deployment of the XRayConnector.
+This enables isolated deployments that can independently pull trace data from different AWS regions.

+### 🔍 How It Works

+- Each namespace acts as a logical boundary for a connector instance.
+- The connector deployed in a given namespace will be configured to pull data from the AWS region specified during setup.
+- This design allows multiple connectors to coexist in the same cluster, each targeting a different region.

+### 🧩 Benefits

+- **Isolation**: Configuration, secrets, and workloads are scoped to the namespace, reducing cross-region interference.
+- **Scalability**: Easily scale trace collection by adding more namespaces for additional regions.
+- **Flexibility**: Customize polling intervals, OTLP endpoints, and AWS credentials per region.

 ## 🛠️ Prerequisites

 Ensure the following tools are installed and configured on your system before running the setup script: